DariusKa1/Dropdown/README.md

-# Mygom.Tech qualification task:
+# Dropdown:

-Create dropdown component from scratch using React and Typescript
+Created dropdown component from scratch using React, Typescript and styled-components

 ## Requirements
-- No third-party libraries can be used
-- `<select>` attribute can not be used

 - Dropdown should support multiple selection
 - Dropdown should be easily reusable in many places
 - onSelect callback implemented
 - No plain css.
-Instead, LESS/SASS/JSS/StyledComponents should be used
+Instead, StyledComponents used

-## Additional points
+## Additional
 - Dropdown options can be grouped
 - Callbacks onClose, onOpen and similar added
 - Custom hook for dropdown data validation added